eAccessibility course with David Berman

 Easy steps for including your entire audience.

-Our most popular live masterclass: Web, Office, InDesign, PDF, Google Docs for the new legislation (including WCAG 2.1!)
+Our most popular live course: Web, Office, InDesign, PDF, Google Docs for the new legislation (including WCAG 2.1!)

 Includes a free one-on-one telecoaching session post-course! (only valid for Regular ticket holders)

 12:30 – 16:30 ET (North American Eastern Time)

 “Best webinar/training session I have participated in.
 David was fantastic, easy-going, passionate, friendly, and an expert.”

 “David used real-life examples, got people up and interacting.
 It was an amazing experience.”

 “The presenter was very engaging.
 This format is hard to do and he did a great job!”

 “What I found about David is that he provided vindication for some of the problems I was facing.
 I sense that he’s been there, done that.
 So he’s saving me time and giving me confidence to put forward the right solutions.”